SilverPhoenix99/price-aggregator/README.md

 * `actual`/`expect`: it seems that Kotlin has a way to specify a contract on how to implement interfaces (`expect`/common code), which might have a platform specific implementations (`actual`).
 * `MockK` - I tried `Mockito` but it didn't work well with extension functions.
 * Apart from coroutines, there's a lot of similarity with Ruby, especially in terms of building DSLs.

-# Scaling the service
-In terms of scaling for different exchanges, it might be better to split this service into separate services:
-* One service per exchange, that pushes messages to a Kafka topic: this makes development independent between exchanges, and possibly parallel, but it might be more difficult to maintain;
-* One service that aggregates and provides all the exchange prices: this might still be a point of failure, so it might make sense to create topic partitions in Kafka.